P403n1x87/thehubofheliopolis/_posts/2018-03-24-asm_python.md

 ## How to Test the Module

 The first thing that you might want to do is to manually test that the shared object file works fine with Python.
 For CPython to be able to find the module, we need to ensure that its location is included in the search path.
 One way is to add it to the `PYTHONPATH` environment variable.
-For example, if we navigate to the folder `asm/`, we can launch Python with
+For example, from within the project folder, we can launch Python with

 {% terminal $ %}
-PYTHONPATH=. python3
+PYTHONPATH=./asm python3
 {% endterminal %}

 and from the interactive session we should be able to import the module with